josephlim75/technologies/MapR/README.md

 ### Metrics Monitoring
 - MapR 6.1.0 requires a minimal level of metrics monitoring to be configured to support metering.

+## Re-formatting a Node

+- Skip to end of metadataGo to start of metadata
+- Change to the root user (or use sudo for the following commands).
+- Stop the Warden:

+      service mapr-warden stop

+- Remove the disktab file:

+      rm /opt/mapr/conf/disktab

+- Create a text file /tmp/disks.txt that lists all the disks and partitions to format for use by MapR.
+See Setting Up Disks for MapR.

+- Use disksetup to re-format the disks:

+      disksetup -F /tmp/disks.txt

+- Start the Warden:

+      service mapr-warden start

 ## Changing Cluster name